 Let your five-year-old join a children’s supporters club

-If taking your kids to a live game is out of the question, then the next best thing you can do is sign them up to a children’s supporters club.
+If taking your kids to a live game is out of the question, then the next best thing you can do is sign them up for a children’s supporters club.
 It gives them a sense of affiliation and belonging to their local professional side even if they can’t watch them and there are often a whole host of cool benefits that come from joining.

 Take Brentford’s ‘Bee Team’ for example.
 The club is open to children aged between 3 and 10 years of age and costs just £5 for the season.
 For that, members get priority access to tickets for fixtures at Griffin Park, a welcome pack and the chance to vote for their own Player of the Season.